 For further information about the times and cost for both ferries contact Northlink ferries, see details below.
 If you have friends or family on Orkney then you may be able to arrange for a discount on the ferry crossings.

-The Pentland ferry is a catamaran and is a no-frills service, with basic catering and seating arrangements.
+The Pentland ferry is a catamaran with basic catering and seating arrangements.
 For timetable and costs please see details below.

-I hope this information and the links assists your decision making, but I’m always happy to give further advice in individual cases.
+I hope this information and the links assists your decision making on how to travel to Orkney, but I’m always happy to give further advice in individual cases.